bolwerk-b/Final-Project/README.md

 4. Explanation of model choice, including limitations and benefits

 For machine learning Linear Regression would be our first choice as, both the target and the independant feature are continous.
 This is the simplest model and a good first choice.
 However there is a possibility that our gobal dataset may not be ideal for a linear analysis.
-We have also considered 2nd order polynomial, and this may be a slightly better choice if the BigMac price and GDP's do not follow a linear trend.
+We experimented with 2nd order polynomial, and this would have been a slightly better choice if the BigMac price and GDP's do not follow a linear trend.
 The model may be overfitting the data which could be a pitfall.
+Due to this reason we have discontinued use of this model
-Another consideration is the RandonForest Regression model.
-This model may have the capacity to accomodate our dataset.
+RandonForest Regression model is a acceptable choice as this model has the capacity to accomodate our dataset.
 We can include multiple features to analyze the dataset.
 May help address the issue of overfitting with the 2nd order polynomial and may accomodate and outliers in our dataset.

+5. Description of accuracy scores

+For those cases where we have employed the Linear Regression Model we have used R-square as a metric for accuracy.
+We chose 3 countries a models for Linear Regression with R-square values of 0.91 for the best fitted dataset.
+For cases where we employed RandomForest Regression we used RMSE and mean relative error as an indicator of accuracy.
+Currently, the mean relative error for the entire dataset is ~11%.

 ### Dashboard